Welcome to

 now, I had used

 good performers.
-I decided to try another brand about which I had read
+I decided to try another brand about which I had read good

 things, the James 6123HS.
 I can say